 Tips for Drivers:

-Driving around, you’re going to encounter people on foot a lot.
-They can show up whenever and wherever – even in places where you think they shouldn’t be walking.
-People on foot can be difficult to see, particularly in darker weather but especially at night.
-Keep an eye out and slow down a just in case that you can’t clearly see.
+When you are out driving in the summer months, such as going to work, to an appointment or running an errand, you’re going to encounter people on foot a lot.
+Pedestrians can show up whenever and wherever – even in places where you think they shouldn’t be walking.
+People on foot can be difficult to see, particularly in darker weather and especially at night.
+Keep an eye out and slow down just when you have limited visibility.

-– Scan the street and the sides of the street ahead for people on foot.
+- Scanning the street and the sides of the street ahead for people on foot.

-– Take care to look behind your vehicle for anyone who might be walking as you back off, particularly little kids.
+- Looking behind your vehicle for anyone who might be walking as you back up the vehicle, particularly little kids.

-– In cases of low visibility, keep your windshield clean and make sure you have your headlights on.
+- Keeping your windshield clean and making sure you have your headlights on when in cases of low visibility.

-If you are on a street that has a lot of people walking around, you should drive as far as possible and minimize any risky maneuvers.
-Do not pass a vehicle like a bus that has stopped for people on foot.
+If you are on a street with many people walking around, you should drive as slow as possible and minimize any risky maneuvers.
+Do not pass a vehicle that has stopped for people on foot, such as a bus.
 Obey speed limits, especially during school hours.
-Speaking of which, take extra care when driving around schools and in neighborhoods with a lot of families & kids.
-You need to always be ready stop for people out and about and when you get to a STOP sign, which means you need to come to a full stop.
+Be sure to take extra care when driving around schools and neighborhoods with a lot of families & kids.
+You need to always be ready to stop for people out and about and when you get to a STOP sign, which means you need to always come to a full stop.

 Tips for Pedestrians:

 Take Additional Care Around Evening Time and at Sunset.

 Strolling around at night is a great way to enjoy the summertime without getting caught in the hot weather.
 However, this could increase your odds of being in an accident with a motorist.
 When out during the evening, wear light hues and retro-intelligent material or shoes.
 It likewise may be shrewd to convey an electric lamp in exceptionally dim regions.